Remembering the Future: Architecture at the 1964/65 New York World’s Fair

 + Add to Calendar

-World’s Fairs have for years offered the chance for architects to explore new concepts and technologies to create memorable, visceral experiences for a broad public.
+World’s Fairs offered the chance for architects to explore new concepts and technologies in order to create memorable, visceral experiences for a broad public.
 Structures designed for the 1964/65 New York World’s Fair were emblematic of a turbulent period for both architecture and society.
 Conceived at the dawn of the Space Age, the Fair opened as the country was coming to terms with civil rights and technological and social upheaval.
-At the World’s Fair, Modern architecture met Pop Art.
-On this tour, held on the anniversary of the opening of the Fair, we examine extant architecture from the Fair, including Philip Johnson’s New York State Pavilion, Wallace Harrison’s Hall of Science, and modern sculpture by Peter Muller Monk, Jose de Rivera, and others, while exploring that memorable, controversial exposition.
+At the World’s Fair, Modern Architecture met Pop Art.
+Explore extant architecture from the ‘64/65 Fair, including Philip Johnson’s New York State Pavilion, Wallace Harrison’s Hall of Science, and modern sculpture by Peter Muller Monk, Donald, le Duc, Jose de Rivera, and others, while commemorating the 50th anniversary of that memorable, controversial exposition.

 Tours will run rain or shine.
 Please arrive 15 minutes prior to tour start time.
 Registration is limited to 15; walk-ups are not guaranteed a spot on the tour.
 Some tours utilize VOX amplification systems; attendees are welcome to bring their personal earbuds.

 Our website has detected that you are using a browser that will prevent you from accessing certain features.
 An upgrade is recommended to experience.
 Use the links below to upgrade your exisiting browser.